Applications of perverse sheaves in commutative algebra: Applications of the Riemann-Hilbert functor in characteristic

-\begin{proof} The equivalence of (1) and (2) is clear from the simplicity of $\mathrm{IC}_{A,\FFp}$ and the surjectivity of $\FF_{\!p,A}[d] \to \mathrm{IC}_{A,\FFp}[d]$.
-Moreover, Remark~\ref{ConstantCMPerverse} shows that $\FF_{\!p,A}[d]$ is perverse exactly when $H^{<d}_{\frakm}(A)$ is Frobenius nilpotent.
+\begin{proof} The equivalence of (1) and (2) is clear from the simplicity of $\mathrm{IC}_{A,\FFp}$ as a perverse sheaf (see Proposition~\ref{IntermediateExt}) and the surjectivity of $\FF_{\!p,A}[d] \to \mathrm{IC}_{A,\FFp}[d]$.
+Moreover, Remark~\ref{ConstantCMPerverse} shows that $\FF_{\!p,A}[d]$ is perverse exactly when $H^{<d}_\frakm(A)$ is Frobenius nilpotent.
 The rest of the equivalence of (2) and (3) then follows from the equivalence of (1) and (4) in Corollary~\ref{PerverseCharpLocal}, applied using Example~\ref{ExPervFrobLocal} (1) and (4). \end{proof}